matteosacchetto/node-zip-cli/README.md

 Allows you to specify paths that you want to exclude.
 This option follows the same syntax and rules of the traditional .gitignore file.

 > [!WARNING]
-> To avoid issues with wildcard extension, remember to puth pattern including a wildcard between single or double quotes, to prevent the shell expanding that wildcard.
+> To avoid issues with wildcard extension, remember to put pattern including a wildcard between single or double quotes, to prevent the shell expanding that wildcard.
 If you do not escape the wildcard the behavioud will differ from what you expect.
 >
 > For example, providing `*.mjs` will result in the shell replacing it will all the file matching the wildcard, so as the input to the cli, instead of `"*.mjs"` will be provided the whole list (e.g. "rollup.config.mjs", "test.runner.mjs", ...).
 Instead, providing `"*.mjs"` will behave as expected, providing as input to the cli the pattern `"*.mjs"`